edlewis4/get_clean_data/CodeBook.md

 For each record the following data was provided:
 * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 * Triaxial Angular velocity from the gyroscope.
-* A 561-feature vector with time and frequency domain variables.
+* A 561-feature vector with __time__ and **frequency** domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time).

+a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

 Raw files used for this analysis
 * `UCI HAR Dataset/train/X_train.txt`